Elation, Frustration: For Women, Kamala Harris' Win Is A Big Step, But Long Overdue

 New York marketing executive Wendy Salz is one of several women who spoke with NPR four years ago, after Hillary Clinton lost her bid to become the nation's first female president.
 When this year's race was called for Joe Biden and Kamala Harris, she was so overjoyed, she screamed, sobbed and cheered.

 "My God.
 How fabulous is that," she exclaimed, a little calmer, but still thrilled, days later.
-Harris's election, she said "is reinforcing the ability to dream and to achieve in the next coming generations."
+Harris' election, she said, "is reinforcing the ability to dream and to achieve in the next coming generations."

 Her 25-year-old daughter, Moira Johnston, was also thrilled to hear the news.
 She was jumping up and down at work, high-fiving, crying and sharing champagne with friends.
 "We're kind of pushing open a door that was slammed in our faces," she said.